 Cooperative Airspace Initiative

 The Cooperative Airspace Initiative (CAI) was aimed at preventing terrorists from using aircraft to launch attacks similar to those of 9/11.
-The CAI information exchange provided air traffic transparency and early notification of suspicious air activities.
-This facilitated transparency, predictability and interoperability in airspace management.
+The CAI enabled the reciprocal exchange of air traffic data and the early notification of suspicious air activities.
+This facilitated air traffic transparency, predictability and interoperability in airspace management.